citp/privacy-policy-historical/i/in/int/intelius.com.md

 Enforcement

 We regularly review our compliance with this Policy.
-Please feel free to direct any questions or concerns regarding this Policy to us by sending an email to our Chief Privacy Officer at privacy@Intelius.com or by writing us at Privacy c/o Intelius Inc., 500 108th AVE NE, 22nd Floor, Bellevue, WA 98004.
+Please feel free to direct any questions or concerns regarding this Policy to us by sending an email to our Chief Privacy Officer at [privacy@intelius.com](mailto:privacy@intelius.com) or by writing us at Privacy c/o Intelius, 500 108th AVE NE, 22nd Floor, Bellevue, WA 98004.
 It is our policy to contact the complaining user regarding his or her concerns.

 Changes to this Policy